Scott Borek: Career

 Borek was hired as the head coach at Merrimack College on April 9, 2018.
 After 3 losing seasons to start off his tenure with the warriors.
 Borek would bring the team to their first winning season in 11 years going 19-15-1 overall.
 But he would one up this the following year during the 2022–23 season as the warriors would go 16-8 in conference play finishing in second place.
 From here they would make it all the way to the hockey east championship.
 With a 23-13-1 overall record the team would get a at large bid to the NCAA tournament for the first time in over a decade.
 Where they would fall to the eventual national champions Quinnipiac.

+During the 2023–24 season Borek coached the Warriors to a 13-21-1 overall record and a 6-17-6 conference record.
+They were defeated by Northeastern in the opening round of the 2024 Hockey East men's ice hockey tournament 4-0.
+Borek and the Warriors would once again go 13-21-1 the following year in 2024–25 and finished 9-14-1 in conference play.
+Just like the previous year the Warriors were defeated by Northeastern in the opening round of the 2025 Hockey East men's tournament 3-2 in overtime.

+After two unsuccessful seasons Borek and the Warriors would turn things around after starting the 2025–26 season 5-10, they would finish out the regular season strong going on a 12-5-2 run and finished 10-12-2 in hockey east play.
+Borek led the Warriors to a successful run in 2026 Hockey East men's tournament as they knocked off UMass Lowell 5-3 in the opening round and then beat the #1 seed Providence College 3-2 in overtime to reach the semifinals at the TD Garden for just the fourth time.
+The Warriors then beat UMass 2-0 in the semifinals to make their third Hockey East championship game appearance.
+They would defeat UConn in the championship game 2-1, winning their first ever Hockey East tournament championship in program history along with becoming the first ever #8 seed to do so.

 Personal life

-Borek and his wife, the former Jill McCune have 7 children together.
+Borek and his wife, the former Jill McCune they have 7 children together.

 Scott's son Gordon was killed in a single-car accident on May 28, 2016.
 He married Jill McCune on August 18, 2017.
 Together they have a total of seven children.